GSA/idmanagement.gov/_implement/announcements/15_cpct_v201_update.md

 In order to update the CPCT Tool to the latest release, your current installation of the tool will need to removed from Docker Desktop before installing the the latest release.

-Please following the links below for more detailed instructions on removal and update process:
+Please following the links below for more detailed instructions on the removal and update process:
 1. [Remove the current Docker image](https://github.com/GSA/cpct-tool/wiki/Removing-Docker-Images){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
 2. [Update the CPCT Tool](https://github.com/GSA/cpct-tool/wiki/Updating-the-CPCT-Tool){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}
 3. Please visit the [CPCT Tool Wiki](https://github.com/GSA/cpct-tool/wiki){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for more details on what has been updated or changed.